 Tongan Sealed Pork

-A whole square of pork belly steamed inside lotus leaf with shiitake, dried scallop, and chestnut for hours, unwrapped at the table — Xiamen Tongan banquet centerpiece.
+A whole square of pork leg (skin on) sealed in cloth with shiitake, dried shrimp, and chestnut and simmered for hours, unwrapped at the table — Xiamen Tongan banquet centerpiece.

 The lotus leaf opens and a green-perfumed steam rolls up — that smell is half the dish.
 Underneath: a glistening red-brown belly so soft a serving spoon cuts it.
 The fat has gone glassy, almost liquid, and slides off the skin in sheets.
 The shiitake and chestnuts at the bottom have eaten four hours of pork-belly drippings; the scallops have shredded into the sauce.
 Take a piece of skin, fat, and meat in one bite — separating them ruins the point.